Updated: 5 days ago

 Considering integrity as a whole – an integration of the parts – not only applies for people who desire to live lives of integrity, it also applies to the use of compliance programs intended to keep an organization aligned with their mission, vision and values.
 Compliance programs and systems need to operate as a whole – an integration of its parts – if good results are to become inevitable.

 Unfortunately, for many organizations, compliance is seen only as one part that is "internal audit."
-Very little has been done to develop other essential capabilities needed to continuously keep organizations between the lines towards mission success.
+Very little is done to develop other essential capabilities needed to continuously keep organizations between the lines towards mission success.
 This results all too often in an increasing non-conformance debt leaving a wake of missteps, failure, and possible ruin rather than a wake of good results.

 Dr. Cloud subtitles his book on integrity, "the courage to meet the demands of reality."
 You could say that this is a good subtitle for all people, organizations and communities that operate with integrity.
 They are the ones who are facing reality one aspect of which includes that their parts need to operate as a whole.
 Each part contributing to and keeping each other balanced and on course.